 Computer Vision

-Of all the various sensors available to mobile robots, cameras with computer vision algorithms are most often used for person tracking.
-High-resolution color cameras are inexpensive, and vision-based tracking is intuitive to us as humans.
-Binocular and monocular cameras are inexpensive and common on mobile robots.
-Omnidirectional cameras are sometimes used, as in Kobilarov et. al. with the advantage of being aware of targets all around the robot, although omnidirectional cameras often have issues with distortion and limited resolution [1].
+Of all the various sensors available to mobile robots, cameras are most often used for person tracking.
+High-resolution color cameras are inexpensive and vision-based tracking is intuitive to us as humans.
+Computer vision algorithms are very diverse, and this section will touch on the most popular approaches.